Nonprofit Q&A: How Do I Start a Private School?

-Starting a private school, like a Montessori school, requires a dedicated team of individuals with a focus on providing a quality education.
+Starting a school requires a dedicated team of individuals with a focus on providing a quality education.
 Before taking on this endeavor, you will need to evaluate whether there is a need for another school in your community, understand basic legal issues that will arise, and create a plan.

 Here are some legal issues you may consider in the planning process.

 Issue 1: Determine a Legal Structure for the School